Vaastu Prakaara

-Vaastu Prakaara (ವಾಸ್ತು ಪ್ರಕಾರ) is a 2015 Indian Kannada language satirical comedy film directed by Yogaraj Bhat starring Jaggesh, Rakshit Shetty, Aishani Shetty and Parul Yadav.
+Vaastu Prakaara is a 2015 Indian Kannada language satirical comedy film written and directed by Yogaraj Bhat starring Jaggesh, Rakshit Shetty, Aishani Shetty and Parul Yadav.
 The supporting cast features Anant Nag, Sudha Rani, T. N. Seetharam and Sudha Belawadi.
 The film deals in the belief of Indians in astrology and superstition and how it is being blindly followed and overlooked over science.

 Upon theatrical release on 2 April 2015, the film received mixed reviews from critics.
 They felt, carrying expectations along as a 'Yogaraj Bhat film', the film failed to deliver as it lacked a "strong foundation" and "a sound structure".
 However, the performances of Jaggesh and Nag received unanimous praise.